Sailing La Vagabonde: History

 The channel was founded in 2014 after Whitelum and Carausu met in Greece.
 The couple sustains their sailing by producing a weekly video blog on YouTube that is also funded by income from the crowdfunding web site Patreon.
 The series began aboard their Beneteau Cyclades sailboat.
-Following the success of their channel, they negotiated a discounted price with the company Outremer for the catamaran that they have sailed since 2017.
-Between 2014 and 2022, the pair sailed over 100,000 mi combined, including four Atlantic ocean crossings and one Pacific ocean crossing.
+Following the success of their channel, they negotiated a discounted price with the company Outremer for the catamaran that they sailed from 2017 until 2022.
+Their next sailboat, a Rapido 60 trimaran, was launched on 2023.
+Between 2014 and 2022, the pair sailed over 100,000 mi combined, including four Atlantic Ocean crossings and one Pacific Ocean crossing.
+In March 2023, one of their videos received international media attention as it showed Whitelum fighting off a pack of monkeys that attacked him and his children on an island beach in Thailand.